edgedb/edgedb/docs/stdlib/json.rst

     ...     filter .name = 'std::bool');
     {'{"name": "std::bool", "timestamp": "2019-04-02"}'}

-JSON values can also be casted back into scalars.
+JSON values can also be casted back as a scalar type.
 Casting JSON is
 symmetrical: if a scalar type can be casted back into JSON, only that particular JSON type can be casted back into that scalar.
-Some scalars have specific conditions:
+Some scalar types will have specific conditions:

-- JSON *strings* can be casted as a :eql:type:`str`.
-Casting :eql:type:`uuid`, :ref:`date and time types
+- JSON *strings* can be casted as a :eql:type:`str` type.
+Casting :eql:type:`uuid` and :ref:`date/time types
-  <ref_std_datetime>` to JSON; results in a JSON
+  <ref_std_datetime>` to JSON results in a JSON
   string representing its original value.
-This means that it is also possible to cast a JSON string back to its original type.
+This means it is also possible to cast a JSON string back to its original type.
 The value of the string must also be properly formatted, otherwise an exception will be raised.
 - JSON *numbers* can be casted to any :ref:`numeric type <ref_std_numeric>`.
 - JSON *booleans* can be casted as a :eql:type:`bool`.
 - Nullified JSON is special as it can be casted as an empty set or ``{}`` of